filecoin-project/devgrants/open-grant-proposals/orbitdb-pinning/README.md

 pattern to create `orbit-db-filecoin-io` which would be similarly composable with [`ipfs-log`].

-`orbit-db-filecoin-io` would follow Filecoin standards and utilize the Filecoin HTTP API, allowing it to interface with any compliant Filecoin nodes, including remotely hosted ones.
+`orbit-db-filecoin-io` would follow Filecoin standards and utilize the Filecoin / lotus JSON RPC APIs, allowing it to interface with any compliant Filecoin nodes, including remotely hosted ones.

 [`orbit-db-io`]: https://github.com/orbitdb/orbit-db-io